EBZebra/docs/edge/source/guide/tutorial/barcode.md

 The `EB.Barcode.disable()` method on the first line shuts down the scanner and prevents additional data captures.
 The second line displays a message for the user.

-NOTE: * **Make sure to save your app file** periodically as you edit.

-###STEP 8: Hook up JavaScript method to buttons
+###STEP 8: Hook JavaScript method to buttons

-Now that the JavaScript functions have been created, we can hook them up to the control buttons.
+Now that the JavaScript functions have been created, we can hook them to the control buttons.

-* **Open `barcode.html` and add `onClick` handlers to the input button tags** as shown here:
+* **In `barcode.html`, append `onClick` handler code to the input button tags** we created earlier:

 Sample HTML: